irisnet/testnets/testnets/How to use keybase.md

 # How to use keybase

-The --keybase-sig is a 16-digit string that is generated with a keybase.io account.
+The `keybase ID` is a 16-digit string that is generated with a keybase.io account.
 It's a cryptographically secure method of verifying your identity across multiple online networks.
 The Keybase API allows us to retrieve your Keybase avatar.
 This is how you can add a logo to your validator profile

 1. Go to https://keybase.io/
 2. Click `login`，then` Join Keybase` and finish the sign up process